False Statements and Fraudulent Debt Collection

 and actionable (you can bring suit).

-are simple: The debt collector wrote a letter to the
+were simple: The debt collector wrote a letter to the

 debtor saying that failure to make arrangements to pay